krigjo25/python/Games/MiniGames/word_game/README.md.md

 The intention of the game is to unscrabble a given word.<br>
 The given word is based on category which is saved in a MariaDB database<br>
 except random, the category random is an API by [API-Ninja](https://api-ninjas.com/).

-USAGE : In your terminal, type games.py, then follow the instructions for every prompted message

 ### Scrabble